racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Scripting/Home/WorkingWithConfigFiles.md

 #Working with Configuration Files

 Sometimes it can be useful to work with configuration files.
-PyLabs is able to populate or modify such configuration files.
+Pylabs is able to populate or modify such configuration files.

 ##Configuration File Structure